-In addition to the above instructions, the RM may decide to include other instructions which are defined as she or he sees fit.
-Below are some examples of what might be in a rallye and we refer to as "Variety Instructions."
-These instructions may fit any place in the Order of Precedence of a particular rallye.
+In addition to the above instructions, the RM may decide to include other instructions which are defined as she or he sees fit, also likely to be gimmicked.
+Below are some examples of what we refer to as "Variety Instructions".
+Some such instructions may fit any place in the Order of Precedence of a particular rallye.
 Be sure you read your Order of Precedence carefully.
+We discuss gimmicks in such instructions much later.

-7. NotesA typical Note Instruction will be lettered (e. g., Note A) and will be amid the RIs.
+7. Notes A typical Note Instruction will be lettered (e.g., Note A) and will be amid the RIs.
 Usually, a Note Instruction may be done anytime after the RI preceding it has been completed.
 Therefore, if Note A says to turn right at Main Street, and it follows RI 5, you could not ordinarily perform Note A before RI 5, even if you found Main Street earlier on the route, but might be done well after RI 5, giving you time to forget about it.
 (Instructions in effect for multiple RIs are said to "float" or be "floating.")
 Note Instructions may also be found (hidden) elsewhere in your instruction packet; these may be already in effect when read.

-The next three types of instruction-bonus, unique, and <name>-could also be found in a rallye.
+The next three types of instruction-bonus, <name>, and Monster-could also be found in a rallye.
 They are slightly different from one another and it would be unusual for all to be used in the some rallye (but you never know).

-- 8. BonusBonus Instructions often describe or list street names to turn on, "visit," or avoid.
+- 8. Bonus Bonus Instructions often describe or list street names to turn on, "visit," or avoid.
 Example descriptions are "girls' names" or "U.S. Presidents".
 Streets or signs may be hidden in a story.
-Bonus instructions are usually in effect during the entire route (providing another thing for you to remember). - 9.
-Uniques Also called a "scramble" or "jumble," a unique instruction may be an anagrammed street name, uniquely marked off in the Gls, and may be done only once during the route.
-An example would be the phrase Grab it, Ral which can be "decoded" to Gibraltar.
-Thus, if you deciphered the phrase and found Gibraltar, you would turn on Gibraltar. - 10. <name> Some RMs will have a variety instruction which mirrors the name of the rallye (i. e., a Max, or a Faber, or a Labyrinth Instruction).
+Bonus instructions are usually in effect during the entire route (providing another thing for you to remember). - 9. <name> Some RMs will have a variety instruction which mirrors the name of the rallye (i.e., a Max, or a Faber, or a Labyrinth Instruction).
 These will be defined by the RM in the GIs, and may be obscure or deep gimmicks.
 Be sure you read and understand how to recognize this instruction, when to do it, and how to perform it.
 The <name> Instruction may also be a nonsense word or a name unrelated to the event or personnel, simply adding complexity or confusion.

+10. Monster

-11. Monster For lack of a better name, well call these Monster Instructions.
-In TRC's Monster Mash rallyes, a monster would ride in your car and while it was there, certain conditions would be in effect.
-Monster instructions introduce gimmicks into just a portion of the rallye, but different rallyes give them various names, ways to come into and go out of effect, and cause different things to happen.
+We'll call these Monster Instructions, though a rallye may call them something else.
+In TRC's Monster Mash rallyes, a monster typically rides in your car during part of the rallye and while it is there, certain conditions are in effect.
+Monster instructions introduce gimmicks into just a portion of the rallye, but different rallyes give them various names, various ways to come into and go out of effect, and various different things they cause to happen.
+Can multiple Monsters be in effect?